openwfm/wrf-sfire-docs/docs/clusters_guide.md

     #SBATCH --ntasks=1                        # number of cores
     singularity exec /storage/singularity/tensorflow.sif python3 yourgpucode.py

+Of course, instead of singularity you can run another GPU code.
+It is recommended to use the tensorflow singularity container it has updated CUDA drivers.

 ** Please do not use Alderaan GPUs without allocating them by `--gres` as above first.
-Please do not request an entire node by `--nodes` unless you really need all of it. **
+Please do not request an entire node on Alderaan by `--nodes`, unless you really need all of it. **

+### How to run with GPU on Colibri

-Of course instead of singularity you can run another GPU code.
-It is recommended to use the tensorflow singularity container it has updated CUDA drivers.
-To use Colibri GPUs, do not use --gres but reserve a whole node by #SBATCH --nodes=1.
-Singularity containers work on Colibri, but newer versions of tensorflow will not because current tensorflow requires the AVX2 instruction, which Colibri CPUs do not have.
+ To use Colibri GPUs, do not use `--gres` but reserve a whole node by `--nodes=1`.
+Singularity containers work on Colibri, but newer versions of tensorflow will not run on Colibri CPUs.
+So:

+    #!/bin/bash
+    #SBATCH --job-name=gpu
+    #SBATCH --gres=gpu:a100:1
+    #SBATCH --partition=math-colibri-gpu
+    #SBATCH --time=1:00:00                  # Max wall-clock time 1 day 1 hour
+    #SBATCH --nodes=1                       # number of nodes
+    singularity exec /storage/singularity/tensorflow-v1.3.sif python3 yourgpucode.py

 ## Interactive jobs through the scheduler